-Note: This post has been updated repeatedly since it was first published; sections added/edited include Palm Oil Detectives promoting the Iceland supermarket chain and consumerism in general, as well as their blatant lies regarding an RSPO plantation, a donation to Orangutan Land Trust, protecting Javan rhinos, the effectiveness of boycotts, links to FSC/RSPO, police reports, promoting suicide and stalking/harassment.
+Note: This post has been updated repeatedly since it was first published, the latest update being 27 September 2022.
+(The individual behind Palm Oil Detectives has made serious efforts to scrub, change and lock various accounts linked to her.)
+Sections added/edited include Palm Oil Detectives promoting the Iceland supermarket chain and her general promotion of consumerism, as well as their blatant lies regarding an RSPO certified or owned plantation, vague guiding principles, a donation to Orangutan Land Trust, protecting Javan rhinos, the effectiveness of boycotts, links to FSC/RSPO, police reports, promoting suicide and stalking/harassment.

 This desperate attempt at avoiding responsibility for claims made is an obvious warning sign that something is very, very wrong with the due diligence of any initiative and its associated accounts!